top of page

 In general, the term implies that there is a need to free or remove someone or something from a difficult or dangerous situation, and that it can be a physical, mental or emotional act.
 It implies that it can be challenging task that requires effort, skill or determination.

-Example sentences of extricate
+Example sentences containing extricate

 1. Firefighters worked tirelessly to extricate the trapped passengers.